yyzybb537/libgo/README.md

 Libgo has the following characteristics:

-*   1.Provide golang's General powerful protocol, write code based on corontine, can write simple code in a synchronous manner, while achieving asynchronous performance.
+*   1.Provide golang's General powerful protocol, write code based on coroutine, can write simple code in a synchronous manner, while achieving asynchronous performance.

 *   2.Supporting massive coroutines, creating 1 million coroutines requires only 4.5 GB of physical memory. (data from real test, in no deliberately compressed stack situation.)